theopn/theovim/README.md

 - `git` to update Theovim
 - `bash` or a POSIX compliance shell
 - Latest version of Neovim (> 0.8).
-For those poor souls working on data with 0.4.3 version Neovim on Purdue CS Data server, I included the appimage downloader that automatically adds alias to your `.bashrc`.
+For those poor souls working with 0.4.3 version Neovim on Purdue CS Data server, I included the appimage downloader that automatically adds alias to your `.bashrc`.
 Run `~/.theovim/nvim_appimage_downloader.sh` periodically to keep the appimage updated.

 ## Installation